2024 Australasian Emissions Reduction (AER) Summit

 • Location

-Australia’s premier business and climate event, the Australasian Emission Reduction Summit, returns to Wurundjeri Country, Melbourne for its 11th anniversary with a focus on “Accelerating Policy and Investment”.
+Australia’s premier business and climate event, the Australasian Emission Reduction Summit, returned to Wurundjeri Country, Melbourne for its 11th anniversary with a focus on “Accelerating Policy and Investment”.

-The 2024 October Summit comes at a critical juncture as all political parties and independents prepare policies ahead of the election due in early 2025.
-Following the first year of the enhanced Safeguard Mechanism, the ongoing ACCU Review, and mandatory corporate disclosure implementations, the Summit offers a pivotal point of reflection on Australia’s evolving policy landscape, while also considering these policy developments in the broader climate policy landscape of the Asia Pacific region.
-We’ll examine these with perspectives across the political and stakeholder spectrum.
+The Summit came at a critical juncture as all political parties and independents prepare policies ahead of the election due in early 2025.
+Following the first year of the enhanced Safeguard Mechanism, the ongoing ACCU Review, and mandatory corporate disclosure implementations, the Summit offered a pivotal point of reflection on Australia’s evolving policy landscape, while also considering these policy developments in the broader climate policy landscape of the Asia Pacific region.

 Pre-Summit Masterclass